Back to Blog

 The job description you just read didn't exist five years ago.
 "Marketing Technologist."
 "Product Ops Manager."
 "Developer Advocate."
 These aren't just trendy titles; they're the new reality of the 2026 hybrid job market.
 According to LinkedIn's 2026 Workplace Learning Report, over 65% of new roles now demand a blend of skills from traditionally separate domains—like data analysis for a content creator or UX principles for a software engineer.

 Yet, most professionals are still presenting their careers with a 20th-century mindset: a linear timeline of job titles.
-This creates a critical disconnect.
-Hiring managers are scanning for "T-shaped" or "comb-shaped" skill profiles—deep expertise in one area, complemented by broad, adjacent competencies.
+This creates a disconnect.
+Hiring managers scan for "T-shaped" or "comb-shaped" skill profiles—deep expertise in one area, complemented by broad, adjacent competencies.
 Your portfolio, if it's just a list of past employers, is failing this new test.

 This article introduces the "Skills Stack" framework: a strategic method to visually layer and narrate your diverse expertise on a single portfolio page.
 It's about moving from what you were called to what you can do, proving your cross-functional value for the opportunities of tomorrow.
 Let's build your stack.